 Funding Eligibility for 3 and 4 year olds

 All 3 and 4 year olds are entitled to 15 funded hours of childcare per week regardless of eligibility.
-From September 2017, 3 and 4 year olds will also be entitled to an additional 15 hours per week (30 funded hours), (9am – 3pm) if the following eligibility criteria is met:
+Some 3 and 4 year olds are also entitled to an additional 15 hours per week (30 funded hours), (9am – 3pm) if the following eligibility criteria is met: